 - Close the panel, turn the power on, and check the water temperature after one hour.

 - Adjust again if necessary.

-- Lift off the access panel at the bottom of the tank.
+- If you gave a gas water heater, lift off the access panel at the bottom of the tank.

 - Remove the heat shield and check to see if there is a flame.
 If not, shut off the gas supply valve.

 - Disperse any excess gas by gently blowing into the opening before you attempt to relight the pilot.